music-encoding/guidelines/_guidelines-v3/08-cmnOrnaments/01-cmnOrnamentsAll.md

 The following example demonstrates the encoding of an inverted mordent over a middle
 C:

-{% include plainExample.html example="examples/cmnOrnaments/cmnOrnaments-sample179.xml" valid="true" version=page.version %}
+{% include mei example="cmnOrnaments/cmnOrnaments-sample179.xml" valid="true" %}
 Alternatively, the relationship of an ornament to a note can be expressed in terms of beats with the attribute **@tstamp**.
 If the ornament involves more than one event on the